-As a rule, capital gains derived in Poland are subject to a 19% tax.
-The same rules apply to capital gains realised outside Poland.

-There is no requirement to pay tax advances on capital gains derived from the sale of shares.
-With some exceptions, income derived from the sale of shares is subject to a 19% tax at the time that the individual files a separate annual tax return disclosing the capital gains realised during the given tax year.
+As a rule, from 1st January 2004 capital gains derived in Poland are subject to a 19% linear rate tax.
+From 1st January 2005, capital gains also realized outside Poland have been subject to the 19% linear rate tax.
+Since 1st January 2004, there has been no requirement to pay tax advances on capital gains derived from the sale of shares in Polish companies.
+With some exceptions, income derived from the sale of shares in Polish companies, is subject to a 19% linear rate tax at the time that the individual files his annual tax return disclosing the capital gains realized during the given tax year.
+From 1st January 2005, income derived from abroad, from the sale of shares in foreign companies, has also been subject to the 19% linear rate tax.

-As a rule, dividends, interest, as well as other types of capital gains are subject to a 19% flat rate tax.